Code-Institute-Submissions/Irish-Legends/README.md

 ## Testing Responsiveness

 The responsiveness was tested in real mobile environment using **OnePlus 3**, **Samsung Galaxy A3** and tablet **Samsung Galaxy Tab A**.
-In addition, I used Developer tools and 14" and 15.6" laptops.
+In addition, I used Developer tools for different devices and 14" and 15.6" laptops.

 1. **On mobile** I am very satisfied with the overall responsiveness as the content fits nicely on both smaller and larger mobile screens.
 Everything is aligned to center, cards are placed vertically in single column.
 Just very nice experience.
 * Observation - In case when more stories are added to the site there would be extensive scrolling through the site and therefore a dropdown menu in navigation bar should be considered.